joeitu/thesis_report/src/22_security.md

 *Discution*

 The consequent security impact is highly relative to whom the app is exposed.
 If the CERN's CSS is only available inside CERN's network and accessible to users who have VPN access to the network, it will not be as high as if the application is exposed to the whole world.
 When deploying an application to CERN's openshift platform, it will - by default - restrict its access to CERN's network.
-Assuming that all CERN's users can be considered trusted used, deploying a CSS instance on CERN's openshift platform should not compromise CERN's security.
-[TODO add ref already allowed to created website]
+Assuming that all CERN's users can be considered trusted used, deploying a CSS instance on CERN's openshift platform should not compromise CERN's security. <!-- [TODO add ref already allowed to created website] -->

 However, CERN's openshift platform also allows exposing the instance publicly.
 It can be done by replacing the application router's `ip_whitelist` with an empty string.
-An easy way of doing so is by adding the following line in our DevOps script in section [TODO add ref], before the `oc start-build` command.
+An easy way of doing so is by adding the following line in our DevOps script in section <!-- [TODO add ref] -->, before the `oc start-build` command.

 ```bash
 oc annotate route $APP_NAME \